- by Marit van Nuland

 Testing

-Since the guidelines are meant for XR are, is it impossible to make a guideline that gives you one number that is applicable in every context.
+- Since the guidelines are meant for the whole XR spectrum, the output might look different in other contexts.
 We recommend letting the target audience test your application so you can make adjustments based on their feedback.

 7. Accessibility